-If you require planning permission to make alterations to your home or property, it is possible that the local planning authority may require you to undertake bat surveys on your property before being able to grant planning permission.
+If you require planning permission to make alterations to your home or property, the Local Planning Authority (LPA) may require you to undertake bat surveys on your property before being able to grant planning permission.
 This is a statutory obligation placed upon local authorities.

 - A completed and signed licence application form;

 - A copy of the planning consent or listed building consent (if applicable) and supplementary planning reports (for example, planning officer delegated reports or committee meeting minutes);

 - A completed and signed Local Authority Planning Consultation form;

 - A completed method statement which sets out the timetable for the development and details the provision for new or continued roosting opportunities for bats (usually referred to as mitigation);

 - Any bat survey reports associated with the development; and